renorari/log4js-discord/README.md

   }
 });
 ```

-This configuration will send all error (and above) messages to the `prod-alerts` slack channel, with the username `our_application`.
+This configuration will send all error (and above) messages, with the username `our_application`.